Cloudflare Docs

 Create a monitor

-A monitor issues health monitor requests at regular intervals to evaluate the health of each server within an origin pool.
+A monitor issues health monitor requests at regular intervals to evaluate the health of each endpoint within a pool.

-When a pool becomes unhealthy, your load balancer takes that pool out of the server rotation.
+When a pool becomes unhealthy, your load balancer takes that pool out of the endpoint rotation.

 Set up the monitor